i-love-coffee-i-love-tea/audogombleed.sh/docs/SECURITY.md

 ### For shared systems

-**Don't use audogombleed.sh on shared systems** unless you control all users and have verified the home directory permissions.
+**Don't use derakht.sh on shared systems** unless you control all users and have verified the home directory permissions.
 The `eval` model means any config file injection is a full shell compromise.